multiversx/mx-chain-go/cmd/node/CLI.md

    --config-external [path]                  The [path] for the external configuration file.
 This TOML file contains external configurations such as ElasticSearch's URL and login information (default: "./config/external.toml")
    --p2p-config [path]                       The [path] for the p2p configuration file.
 This TOML file contains peer-to-peer configurations such as port, target peer count or KadDHT settings (default: "./config/p2p.toml")
    --full-archive-p2p-config [path]          The [path] for the p2p configuration file for the full archive network.
 This TOML file contains peer-to-peer configurations such as port, target peer count or KadDHT settings (default: "./config/fullArchiveP2P.toml")
+   --light-client-p2p-config [path]          The [path] for the p2p configuration file for the light client network.
+This TOML file contains peer-to-peer configurations such as port, target peer count or KadDHT settings (default: "./config/lightClientP2P.toml")
    --epoch-config [path]                     The [path] for the epoch configuration file.
 This TOML file contains activation epochs configurations (default: "./config/enableEpochs.toml")
    --round-config [path]                     The [path] for the round configuration file.
 This TOML file contains activation round configurations (default: "./config/enableRounds.toml")
    --gas-costs-config [path]                 The [path] for the gas costs configuration directory. (default: "./config/gasSchedules")